-Amended, Restated and Adopted by the Board on March 19, 2019, as amended on March 16, 2020
+Amended, Restated and Adopted by the Board on March 22, 2023, ratified and approved by the Board on April 16, 2025

 INTRODUCTION

 This Code of Business Conduct and Ethics ("Code") covers a wide range of business practices and procedures.
 It does not and cannot cover every issue that may arise, but it sets out basic principles to guide all employees, consultants, directors and officers of Kelso Technologies Inc. and its subsidiaries (collectively, the "Corporation").
 All of the Corporation's employees, consultants, directors and officers (collectively, the "Employee" or the "Employees") must conduct themselves accordingly and seek to avoid even the appearance of improper behavior.
 The Code should also be provided to and followed by the Corporation's agents and representatives, including consultants.